boris1592/LethalCompanyTalkingHeads/README.md

 ## Description

 This is a client side mod that scales player heads when they're talking.
-The louder the player is talking the larger his head will become.
+The louder the player is talking the larger their head will become.

 ## Installation

 This mod requires BeepInEx to be installed in order to work.
-After installing BeepInEx put the mod dll into the `BeepInEx/plugins` folder inside the game directory.
+After installing BeepInEx put the mod `.dll` file into the `BeepInEx/plugins` folder inside the game directory.

 ## Configuration